 Programs are updated to the College database early every morning.
 Please note that you will not be able to access on-line program filing between 9 am and 10 am, while the daily transactions are being updated to the College database.

 You may at any time print from the screen.
 You will then have a paper record of the program you have approved.
 If for some reason you are unable to approve online, your advisee may print her program and you may sign it and have her bring it to us.

-Note: To use class email, you must have a windows email client, such as Eudora, Outlook, or Netscape Mail.
+Note: To use class email, you must have a windows email client, such as Outlook.
 If you need to have an email program set up, the Service Desk can assist you.
 Please note that Microsoft Internet Explorer has difficulty handling email lists of more than fifty students.

 The email addresses used in this application are the ones provided by Barnard.
 If you are planning on using this email application, you may wish to tell your advisees that you cannot accommodate their use of other email addresses.
 They can set up their BC and CU email accounts to forward to their preferred email addresses.

 At the top of the email list is an identifier for class email.
 It will be something like: all advisees @barnard.edu.
 If you click on this link, your windows email client will start a new email message, with the email address of all of your advisees entered on the bcc: line.

 If you click on an individual email address, your windows email program will start a new email message, with the email address of the individual advisee on the to: line.

 If you want to email more than one advisee, click the check boxes next to each selected advisee's name, then click the SELECT button at the bottom of the column of check boxes.
 This will create a temporary Selected Group at the bottom of the email list.
 Clicking on group advisees @barnard.edu will start a new email message, with the email addresses of the selected advisees on the bcc: line.